MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: The new class of s

 \looseness=-1 {\bf Markov State Models} (MSMs) provide a coarse-grained representation that removes high-frequency time signal while still capturing long-timescale statistics \citep{noe2009constructing, pande2010everything, prinz2011markov, husic2018markov}.
 In MSMs, frames $x(\MD)$ are assigned to discrete states $S_{1}, \ldots, S_{M}$ and the dynamics is modeled as a Markov chain over these states.
 Given an interval $\tau$, one estimates a {\bf transition matrix} $\mathsf{T}$, where $\mathsf{T}_{ij}$ is the probability of transitioning from $S_i$ to $S_j$ within time $\tau$:

 Explicitly, that means we consider a probability density $p_\mathsf{T}(\cdot|x(t))$ satisfying

 \looseness=-1 In its simplest form, MSMs assumes a uniform density within each state.
 That is, given $x(t)\in S_i$ and $y\in S_j$, $p_\mathsf{T}(y|x(t))$ depends only on the identity of the clusters, but not on the specific conformations. {\em This coarse-graining enables robust estimation of long-timescale dynamics, even from limited transition data}.
 In principle, one could initialize {\em short} MD simulations (of length $\tau$) across discrete states $\{S_i\}$, and propagate their dynamics via $\mathsf{T}$.
 However, sampling from the states of an underlying (unseen) MSM remains a challenge.
-We propose a class of generative models that addresses this issue. \begin{defn} {\bf \class s} ({\bf MSM-Emus}) are generative models that are trained to sample conformations from $ p_\mathsf{T}(\cdot| x(\MD)))$, where $\mathsf{T}$ is the Markov chain transition matrix of a given MSM. \end{defn} \looseness=-1 By matching the distribution $p_\mathsf{T}(\cdot|x(t))$---that depends only on the MSM states---MSM-Emus bypass many of the data scarcity and imbalance issues that affect MD-Emus~\S\ref{sec: MD Emulators}.
+We propose a class of generative models that addresses this issue. \begin{defn} {\bf \class s} ({\bf MSM-Emus}) are generative models that are trained to sample conformations from $ p_\mathsf{T}(\cdot| x(\MD)))$, where $\mathsf{T}$ is the Markov chain transition matrix of a given MSM. \end{defn} \looseness=-1

+For a frame \(x(t) \in S_i\), the MSM defines a categorical distribution over successor states \(j \mapsto {\mathsf{T}}_{ij}\).
+We interpret \(p_{\mathsf{T}}(\cdot \mid x(t))\) as the resulting mixture distribution over MD frames: one first samples a destination state \(S_j\) according to \(\mathsf{T}_{ij}\) and then samples a conformation from the empirical ensemble of MD frames assigned to \(S_j\).
+MSM-Emus are thus trained to draw conformations from this MSM-induced mixture, rather than to learn the exact frame-to-frame MD transition density.
+By matching the distribution $p_\mathsf{T}(\cdot|x(t))$---that depends only on the MSM states---MSM-Emus bypass many of the data scarcity and imbalance issues that affect MD-Emus~\S\ref{sec: MD Emulators}.

 \looseness=-1 \xhdr{Increased sample diversity} MSM-Emus {\em decouple} the learning objective from the specific transitions observed in the simulation.
 Rather than learning frame-to-frame transitions $x(\MD) \rightarrow x(\MD + \tau)$, they learn {\em state-to-state transitions} $S_i \rightarrow S_j$, enabling broader generalization (as validated in~\S\ref{sec: Experiments}).
 Unlike MD-Emus, which attempt to replicate the exact temporal dynamics at fixed lag time $\tau$, MSM-Emus focus on capturing {\em macroscopic} transitions identified by the MSM.
 In the scenario described in \S\ref{sec: MD Emulators}, MSM-Emus learn to generate transitions $S_A \ni x \rightarrow y \in S_B$ from diverse starting points $x\in S_A $ beyond those explicitly visited by the MD simulation.
 Crucially, the kinetics defined by the underlying MSM remains intact: during training, transitions are sampled from the distribution $\mathsf{T}$, ensuring that the global dynamical behavior is faithfully preserved.